tesujimath/letters-to-amy/content/post/unanswered-prayer/index.md

 Our Heavenly Father grieves over his broken world, and the suffering his people bear.
 Let's sit with him, and grieve also, in the intimacy of his healing presence.
 And in the meantime,

+{{< quote source="Romans 8:18-21" >}}
-> I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
+I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
 For the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
-(Romans 8:18-21)
+{{< /quote >}}

 Sit with the Lord in the silence of the unanswered prayer, Amy, in the intimacy of his healing presence 🙏